Contacts

 Hon Schlettwein, Hon Adamu, allow me to reiterate that it has been an immense privilege to serve the two of you in this role, and I hope to learn more from both of you as we move forward.

+Our appreciation goes out to all the Members of the Executive Committee for the period 2021 – 2022.
 The Vice Presidents: Hon.
 Engr Suleiman ADAMU; Hon.
 Sidi Mohamed TALEB AMAR; S E M Eloundou ESSOMBA GASTON; Hon.
-Dr Eng.
-Habitamu Iteffa Geleta; and S E M Carlos A Fortes Mesquita are ably represented by Hon Cecilia Chamutota.
-The guidance received during the tête-à-tête consultations with you shaped the regional priorities that informed the decisions of the 13th Ordinary Session of the EXCO on the AMCOW triennial work programme for 2022 to 2024.
+Dr. Eng.
+Habitamu Iteffa Geleta; and S E M Carlos A Fortes Mesquita ably represented by Hon Cecilia Chamutota.
+The guidance received during the tête-à-tête consultations with you shaped the regional priorities that in turn informed the decisions of the 13th Ordinary Session of the EXCO on the AMCOW triennial work programme for 2022 to 2024.

-Allow me also to single out:
+Allow me to also single out:

 1. Hon Abida Sidik Mia and Hon John Bande of Malawi